Call for Research and Outreach Proposals

 Succinctly outline the specific activities that will accomplish the research/outreach objective(s) (e.g., the proposed methods for data collection and analysis).
 Collaboration or partnering with other agencies or organizations is encouraged.
 Specify whether or not a Scientific Collecting permit application has been submitted for these activities, and include the application number if so.

-A mid-progress status report (due December 2021) and a fiscal year final report (due June 2022) are required; simply state in the application that they will be provided.
-The status report will indicate progress toward the objectives and include any preliminary results.
-The final report should include analysis of results, discussion, and recommendations as appropriate.
-The research project should be presented at the FWC Research Symposium.
-Notation of presentations made and reprints of published results from funded projects are encouraged.
+A mid-progress status report (due six months after contract start date) and final report (due 12 months after contract start date) will be provided to the Florida Fish and Wildlife Conservation Commission.
+The status report will indicate progress toward the objectives, a Florida Wildlife Research Institute (FWRI) biostatistician-approved analysis plan and any preliminary results.
+The final report will include results that align with the FWRI biostatistician-approved analysis plan, discussion, and recommendations as appropriate.
+The investigators will give a presentation about this research at the annual FWC Gopher Tortoise Research Symposium.
+Notification of presentations made and reprints of published results from funded projects are encouraged.

 Provide a brief timeframe for the proposed work.
 Keep in mind that funded projects are intended to be short-term (1 to 3 years).
 If the proposed tasks cover more than one state fiscal year (July 1 - June 30), group them by year.
 Also, consider the actual activity time may be shortened within a given year due to the time necessary for establishing a formal contract or contract task assignment.